 Aside from the AES-256-bit encryption and reliable no-logs policy, the free version of ProtonVPN is unlike any other free options because it offers unlimited downloads, unlimited bandwidth, and unlimited server switches.

 Really, the only reason you’d need the paid option is if you really want to tighten up your security credentials (though that’s still a good idea).
-Even if you’re just seeing how VPN work, however, ProtonVPN is the most reliable free option on the market today.
+Even if you’re just seeing how VPN works, however, ProtonVPN is the most reliable free option on the market today.

 The F1 of VPNs